NUST-Machine-Intelligence-Laboratory/WSNFG/README.md

-# Web-Supervised Network with Smooth Labeling for Fine-Grained Visual Classification
+# Web-Supervised Network for Fine-Grained Visual Classification

 Introduction
 ------------
-This is the source code for our paper **Web-Supervised Network with Smooth Labeling for Fine-Grained Visual Classification**
+This is the source code for our paper **Web-Supervised Network for Fine-Grained Visual Classification**

 Network Architecture
 --------------------